AnetaIvanova/AnetaIvanova/README.md

 ### Hi there 👋
 My name is Aneta

-🔭 I’m currently working on systems design & integration; on my web development skills.
+🔭 I’m currently working on systems design & integration and on my web development skills.

 🌱 I’m currently learning q, SCSS, CSS.